Dhar01/Dhar01/README.md

 I'm a backend and DevOps Engineer, passionate about **Linux**, **automation**, and building efficient command line tools.
 I enjoy working on projects that dive into system administration, and **backend development**, and constantly exploring new ways to make processes faster, simpler, and more secure!

-Check out my [bootdev profile](https://www.boot.dev/u/dhar01) to see what I'm learning at the moment.

 # 🔧 Technologies & Tools

 - **Languages**: Go, Python, Bash